 6 Marginal notes in the Trustees Act 1962 referring to legislation of other jurisdictions have been omitted from this compilation.

-7 On the date as at which this compilation was prepared, the Trustee Companies (Commonwealth Regulation) Amendment Act 2011 Pt.
-3 had not come into operation.
-It reads as follows:

-Part 3 — Consequential amendment to the Trustees Act 1962

-17. Act amended

-This Part amends the Trustees Act 1962.

-18. Section 6 amended

-In section 6(1) in the definition of trustee corporation delete “corporation authorised by any Act of the Parliament of a State to administer the estates of deceased persons and other trust estates;” and insert:

-trustee company under the Trustee Companies Act 1987;
+7 Footnote no longer applicable.

 8 On the date as at which this compilation was prepared, the Personal Property Securities (Consequential Repeals and Amendments) Act 2011 Pt.
 3 Div.
 5 had not come into operation.
 It reads as follows:

 Division 5 — Trustees Act 1962 amended